 Daniel 5:25-28,30 NLT

-The world God has given us is more complex than we will ever know, and the question of God’s sovereignty doesn’t have a simple explanation.
-I think at the level of individuals and how any of us acts, God lets us exercise our free will.
-But at another level of leaders and nations, God may sometimes govern events without us even being aware of it.
-And if God has determined to do something, there’s nothing anyone can do to stop it.
-So when God makes a promise, we can trust him to keep it.
+The world God has made for us is more complex than we will ever be able to comprehend.
+Our questions about God’s sovereignty don’t have simple explanations and God’s interactions with us aren’t predictable.
+When God is governing events, we’ll probably not even be aware of it.
+And if God has determined to cause something, there’s nothing anyone can do to stop it.
+So, when God makes a promise, we can trust him to keep it.
 A favorite verse for many believers is Romans 8:28 –

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.